HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 ![Create new pull request](assets/create-new-pull-request.png)

 Where it says compare, choose the `javascript-javascript1-week1` branch.
-Just keep the PR title as it is.
+Just keep the PR title as it is (javascript-javascript1-week1).
 You can leave a comment if you want.
 Now click `Create pull request`.

 ![Create new pull request](assets/open-a-pull-request.png)